Vindair/CP317-W2018-G3/documents/Subby-Design.md

 ## 2.7.
 Submit Reports
 * Users are able to issue reports concerning any violations of the terms and conditions policy and privacy policy.
 (Attach link to policies).
+  * Reports will be reviewed by administrators and the appropriate punishment will be carried out.

 # 3. Design Considerations
 ## 3.1.
 Assumptions and Dependencies